sanskrit/raw_etexts_english/blogs/manasataramgini/2020-04-12_the-culmination-of-galtonism-or-pandemic-days-2.md

 +++
-title = "The culmination of Galtonism or pandemicxa0days-2"
+title = "The culmination of Galtonism or pandemic days-2"

 +++
 Ensconced in the apparent safety of the 4 walls the mind looks out into